ResilienceAnalytics/Electronic-Cash/README.md

 Proof Of Concept with vulnerabilty

+"It's often said, 'Not your keys, not your coins,' but in a literal and formal sense, you never truly have your tokens or coins.
+They are pieces of the blockchain that will never leave the chain.
+Here, however, with 'Your keys, your cash,' it's your cash that you have right in front of you."

 At the moment, there is a critical vulnerability in the wallet generation.
 This is because the library produces a different hash for the same balance.
 I have already developed my own CKKS system (addition and subtraction in Go and Python, I need to conduct further tests).

 Explanation of the Digital Cash Management System Using Blockchain